Cities of the Philippines: Subdivisions

-Cities, like municipalities, are composed of barangays (Brgy), which can range from urban neighborhoods (such as Barangay 9, Santa Angela in Laoag), to rural communities (such as Barangay Iwahig in Puerto Princesa).
-Barangays are sometimes grouped into officially defined administrative (geographical) districts.
-Examples of such are the cities of Manila (16 districts), Davao (11 districts), Iloilo (seven districts), and Samal (three districts: Babak, Kaputian and Peñaplata).
-Some cities such as Caloocan, Manila and Pasay even have an intermediate level between the district and barangay levels, called a zone.
-However, geographic districts and zones are not political units; there are no elected city government officials in these city-specific administrative levels.
-Rather they only serve to make city planning, statistics-gathering and other administrative tasks easier and more convenient.
+Cities, like municipalities, are composed of barangays, which can range from urban neighborhoods (e.g., Barangay Socorro in Quezon City and Barangay Fort Bonifacio in Taguig) to rural communities (e.g., Barangay Iwahig in Puerto Princesa and Barangay Linao Norte in Tuguegarao).
+Barangays are sometimes grouped into officially defined administrative or geographical districts.
+Examples of such are the cities of Manila (16 districts), Davao (11 districts), Iloilo (seven districts), and Samal (three districts: Babak, Kaputian, and Peñaplata).
+Some cities such as Caloocan, Manila, and Pasay also have an intermediate level between the district and barangay levels, called a zone.
+However, geographic districts and zones are not political units; there are no elected city government officials at these administrative levels.
+Rather, they serve only to facilitate city planning, statistics-gathering, and other administrative functions.

 Classification

 Income classification

-Cities are classified according to average annual income of the city based on the previous four calendar years.
-Effective July 28, 2008, the thresholds for the income classes for cities are:
+Republic Act No. 11964, or the Automatic Income Classification of Local Government Units Act, was signed by President Bongbong Marcos on October 26, 2023.
+The law classifies cities into five classes according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
+The classification are as follows: